Xecute0101/Cryptonote-V3.0-Draft/README.md

 1. there is no minimum coin requirement to operate a node and it shall be free to join.
 2. minimum transaction fees become adjusted dynamically

-eg) minimum transaction cost of network = the operatring cost of a node per a given time period / the market value of cryptocurrency < the number of coins sent in the transaction.
+eg) minimum transaction cost of network = the operatring cost of a node per a given time period / the market value of cryptocurrency over N blocks < the number of coins sent in the transaction.

 [Calculation of node operation cost, target profit, dynamic adjustment of transaction fee based on exchange price]